panda2134/panda2134.github.io/_includes/about/en.md

-Hello, I'm panda\_2134, a high school student who loves computer science, and used to be a competitive programmer(but not anymore).
+Hello, I'm panda\_2134, a math student(hopefully?) at college who loves computer science, and used to be a competitive programmer.

 > Just do it.